Chris Tang: Hong Kong Alliance in Support of Patriotic Democratic Movements of China

 In September 2021, Tang said that the Hong Kong Alliance in Support of Patriotic Democratic Movements of China was a foreign agent, but did not provide any evidence or proof.
 The Alliance said that Tang's "irresponsible accusations" led to the eventual arrest and closure of the Alliance.

 Glory to Hong Kong

 In December 2022, Tang appealed to Google to "correct" the search results to list March of the Volunteers instead of Glory to Hong Kong when searching for the national anthem of Hong Kong, and said that the song being the top result hurt the feelings of Hong Kong people.
 Google refused the request from Tang.
 After Google explained that search results were based on algorithms, Tang said the explanation was "evasive" and "inconceivable."

+Comics

+In April 2023, Tang criticized a comic which discussed the government's plan to spend HK$5.2 billion for the police's Next Generation Communication System (NGCS), with Tang saying the comic was "misleading."

+In May 2023, after a satirical comic was suspended following multiple complaints by the government, Tang said comics must be "based on the truth," and that the government must "speak up" to defend against "misleading accusations to incite citizens to vilify the government."

+Protest ID tags

+In April 2023, Tang said that a government plan to require ID tags for protestors had critics who "hope to endanger national security," and that the ID tags would be used so that protests cannot be "hijacked" by other people.

+Tiananmen Square

+In May 2023, Tang refused to answer a reporter's question, who asked if mourning victims of the Tiananmen Square massacre would violate the national security law.
+Later in May 2023, Tang said "It will be a special occasion in a few days' time, many people will use this special occasion to commit acts endangering national security, such as promoting Hong Kong independence and intending to commit subversion," without directly naming the Tiananmen Square massacre event or the people involved with endangering national security.

+In response to the Pillar of Shame, Tang in August 2023 claimed that people who seek to endanger national security usually engage in acts under the disguise of "peaceful advocacy" or "artistic creations."
+Tang also refused to answer when asked if the artist would be arrested upon landing in Hong Kong.

 Republic of China / Taiwan

 In September 2021, Tang claimed that celebrations for the Republic of China's Double Ten day could risk breaching the national security law.
 Tang also claimed that Taiwan is a part of China, and anybody attempting to alter that view would risk being arrested.
 Many precursors to the Republic of China were based in Hong Kong, including places along the Dr Sun Yat-sen Historical Trail.